 • Change your email on iTunes / App Store account

 iCloud pop-ups, such as when your Mac keeps asking for your iCloud password, can be very annoying.
-Unfortunately, there is no single cause, so they can be difficult to eliminate, especially if you’re running macOS Catalina.
+Unfortunately, there is no single cause, so they can be difficult to eliminate, especially if you’re still running macOS Catalina.
 However, by following the steps above, you should be able to stop it from happening.
 Additionally, it’s a good idea to run maintenance scripts regularly to keep your Mac running smoothly, and you can do that using CleanMyMac X.